polkadot-developers/polkadot-docs/develop/application-devs/debugging-errors.md

 ## Subscan

-In addition to Polkadot.js Apps, the [Subscan](https://polkadot.subscan.io/){target=\_blank} block explorer is another powerful tool for accessing and interpreting error messages on Substrate-based chains.
+In addition to Polkadot.js Apps, the [Subscan](https://polkadot.subscan.io/){target=\_blank} block explorer is another powerful tool for accessing and interpreting error messages on Polkadot SDK-based chains.

 Whenever an extrinsic fails, an `ExtrinsicFailed` event will be emitted.
 If you're unsure of the block or extrinsic hash of the failed extrinsic, you can query your account's address, and it'll be listed under the **Extrinsics** tab on your account page.
 On the extrinsic detail page, you can scroll down to the **Events** tab towards the bottom and expand the **system(ExtrinsicFailed)** event to view the error details.